 Monthly services have no unique fields.

-- Overage Units: The quantity of megabytes per instance of overage fee.
+- Overage Units: The number of megabytes per instance of the overage fee.

 You may have multiple Referral Discount Services in Powercode, but each customer should only have one Referral Discount Service on their account at a given time.

 Once a Customer has a Referral Discount they can receive a credit when chosen as the referring customer as a new customer is created.
 Add a Referral Discount service to all Customers you would like to receive referral credits.
 If you would like a Customer to receive credits for a referral before the Referral Discount Services was added, adding an appropriately named Custom Credit will be indistinguishable to the customer.